Tremper Longman III, The Book of Ecclesiastes, 2nd ed. (NICOT)

 Much of the introduction is a chart summarizing the type, features, and associations of each psalm.

 With respect to outlining the Psalter, scholars often simply follow the five sections indicated by the presence of doxologies (see Psalm 41:13, for example).
-There are many suggests for the overall structure of the Psalms, see for example Gerald H. Wilson, The Editing of the Hebrew Psalter (Scholars, 1985) or John H. Walton, “Psalms: A Cantata About the Davidic Covenant” (JETS 34; 1991).
+There are many suggestions for the overall structure of the Psalms, see, for example, Gerald H. Wilson, The Editing of the Hebrew Psalter (Scholars, 1985) or John H. Walton, “Psalms: A Cantata About the Davidic Covenant” (JETS 34; 1991).
 Marlowe recognizes the five-part structure but suggests a different outline for the book.
-Psalms 1-2 are an introduction to the Psalter and Psalms 3-9 are an introductory section (all psalms of David).
+Psalms 1-2 are an introduction to the Psalter, and Psalms 3-9 are an introductory section (all psalms of David).
 Psalms 10-139 are the main body of the Psalter, with psalms 140-145 forming a concluding section (all psalms of David).
 Psalms 146-150 for the conclusion to the whole Psalter.

-The introduction concludes the introduction with about two pages of Practical Theology drawn from the Psalms.
+The introduction concludes with about two pages of Practical Theology drawn from the Psalms.
 First, a common question for readers of the psalms concerns God vindicating the blameless.
-Does this mean the Psalter demand us to be perfect?
+Does this mean the Psalter demands us to be perfect?
 In the Psalter, “blameless” does not mean “sinless.”
-The one who is blameless trusts God and obeys his Law.
-Second, since the phrase “give thanks” appears frequently in the Psalter, connects giving thanks to an action of public witness, to make a public confession of faith in God.
+The one who is blameless trusts God and obeys His Law.
+Second, since the phrase “give thanks” appears frequently in the Psalter,it connects giving thanks to an action of public witness, to make a public confession of faith in God.

 The commentary for each psalm begins with a summary of the exegetical idea, theological focus, and preaching idea for the song.
 These are single sentences summarizing the big idea of the song.
 This preaching summary concludes with two paragraphs of preaching pointers.